 - substantial mass effect attributable to the haematoma

-The rates of haemorrhagic transformation of ischemic strokes have been variably reported, but generally over half of all cerebral infarcts at some stage develop some haemorrhagic component.
-The majority of haemorrhagic transformation after stroke (89%) is petechial haemorrhages; a minority (11%) haematomas 5-6.
+The rates of haemorrhagic transformation of ischaemic strokes have been variably reported, but generally over half of all cerebral infarcts at some stage develop some haemorrhagic component.
+The majority of haemorrhagic transformation after stroke (89%) is petechial haemorrhages; a minority (11%) haematomas 5,6.

 The patient group affected is a subset of those affected by cerebral infarction.
 Therefore, patients affected by haemorrhagic transformation are those more likely to be affected by ischemic strokes, such as the elderly and those with cerebrovascular risk factors.
 Beyond this, certain factors increase the risk of haemorrhagic transformation of stroke, including 11: